neondatabase/website/content/docs/reference/glossary.md

 The ability to authenticate without providing a password.
 Neon’s [Passwordless auth](#passwordless-auth) feature supports passwordless authentication.

+### Platform Partnership plan

+A custom volume-based paid plan offered by Neon that includes support for resale.
+See [Neon plans](/docs/introduction/billing#neon-plans).

 ### PostgreSQL role

 Two PostgreSQL roles (database users) are created with each Neon project.
 The first is named for the registered Neon account and can be used to access the Neon project from a client.
 This roles’s credentials can be managed and used for password-based `psql` authentication.
 The second role is the `web-access` system role, which is used by the [SQL Editor](#sql-editor) and Neon’s [Passwordless auth](#passwordless-auth) feature.
 The `web-access` role is system managed.
 It cannot be modified, removed, or used in other authentication scenarios.